microsoft/dstoolkit-AOAIFlaskApp/README.md

 Run the app.py and load the website in your browser.
 There are 10 pages, each has sample input pre-loaded into the input forms.
 Sample input & corresponding output can be seen in samples.txt
 1. Call Centre Analytics uses Azure Speech to Text Service and OpenAI's GPT-3 model to perform analytics.
-2. NLP to SQL - uses OpenAI's codex model to tranform natural language to an SQL query.
+2. NLP to SQL - uses OpenAI's codex model to transform natural language to an SQL query.
-3. NLP to Python - uses OpenAI's codex model to tranform natural language to an SQL query.
+3. NLP to Python - uses OpenAI's codex model to tranform natural language to Python.
 4. Synthetic Data Generation - Uses GPT-3's ability to follow natural language to create synthetic data.
 5. User Stories - uses OpenAI's GPT-3 model to capture the IT requirements and main data attributes required by a technical system that encapsulates various user scenarios.
 6. Text Generation -  Uses GPT-3's ability to follow natural language to create text.